Country Updates

 On the housing side, the national vacancy rate has dropped to 1% - the lowest in five years.
 Geneva now has just 0.34% of homes available, and Zurich 0.48%, with vacancy falling 8% year-on-year across the country.

-These developments make early planning and expert local support more important than ever for incoming assignees.
+These developments combined with ongoing geopolitical challenges make early planning and expert local support more important than ever for incoming assignees.

 Zurich & Zug have started to require 90-day minimum stay or unlimited housing contract.